day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 [:set-spam-wanted false :continue-harassment-nevertheless-flag]
 [:some-ns/on-success response]
 ```

+The `kind` of event is always a keywork, and for non-trivial
+applications it tends to be namespaces.

 **Rule**:  events are pure data.
 No dirty tricks like putting
 callback functions on the wire.
 You know who you are.